The most valuable BMW

 Bügelfalte on the way back to Germany after the canceled race in Brasov

 There's a rumour that at the war time Hitler's personal architect Albert Speer had become the owner of the Bügelfalte, but I have not been able to find evidence of that.
-I know the last racing number "15" was never removed from the car in Germany, so it gives a reason to believe the car was not used in traffic after the return from Romania (cannot imagine someone driving a car with racing number during the war).
+I know the car wore the racing number "15" throughout the war, so it gives a reason to believe the car was not used in traffic after the return from Romania (cannot imagine someone driving a car with racing number during the war).

 In Soviet Union

 Thanks a miracle, the car survived the war.
 After the war, Eisenach - and its BMW car factory - fell into the Soviet zone (which later became East Germany).
 BMW 328 Bügelfalte was taken to Soviet Union.
 In Moscow the car was initially used by military pilot Aleksey Mikoyan.
 His father was Anastas Mikoyan, USSR's Minister of Foreign Trade and his uncle was an aircraft designer Artyom Mikoyan.
 Every tech-interested person has heard of the "M i G" airplanes named after their creators Mikoyan & Gurevich.